idoleat/ACORN-Js/README.md

 It's only a nodejs module now.
 More ToDos below.

 # ToDo
-* A script version for browsers
+* A script version for browsers.
 * Upload to a CDN for easy include in browsers.
 * Make it to npm.
 * Unit test for eaier futher development.